markgw/pimlico/docs/setup_guide.rst

 Now we need Pimlico to find the code we put in there.
 We simply add an option to our pipeline configuration.
-Note that the code's in a subdirectory of that containing the pipeline config and we specify the custom code path relative to the config file, so it's very easy to distribute the two together.
+Note that the code's in a subdirectory of that containing the pipeline config and we specify the custom code path relative to the config file, so it's easy to distribute the two together.

 Add this option to the `[pipeline]` section in the config file: